-- Program CONTOUR DEF - Define the first contour as a pocket and the second one as an island - Define Cycle 271 OCM CONTOUR DATA - In cycle parameter Q569, program the value 1 - The control will interpret the first contour as an open boundary instead of a pocket.
-Thus, the open boundary and the island programmed subsequently are combined to form an open pocket. - Define Cycle 272 OCM ROUGHING
+- Program CONTOUR DEF

+- Define the first contour as a pocket and the second one as an island

+- Define Cycle 271 OCM CONTOUR DATA

+- Program cycle parameter Q569 = 1

+- The control will interpret the first contour as an open boundary instead of a pocket.
+Thus, the open boundary and the island programmed subsequently are combined to form an open pocket.

+- Define Cycle 272 OCM ROUGHING